TerryLoc/wine-bar-project/README.md

 - **DEBUG Mode Disabled (Criterion 6.4)**
   Set `DEBUG = False` in production settings to prevent sensitive information exposure, with `DEBUG = True` retained only for local development via environment-specific configurations.

+**Merit Criteria**

+- **Profile Deletion Functionality Fixed (Criterion 2.1)**
+  Repaired the broken profile deletion feature, which previously redirected to a form with "None" fields and an error.
+Added a "Delete Profile" button in `profile.html` with a Bootstrap modal for confirmation.
+The `profile` view now processes the `delete_profile` POST request, deleting the `User` and `UserProfile` objects, logging out the user, and redirecting to the wine cellar page (`bookings:wine_cellar`) with a success message, ensuring seamless account management.

+**Side Note**

+- **Custom 404 Error Page**

+  As part of this resubmission, I've implemented a custom 404 error page that:

+  - Maintains the site's wine-themed design aesthetic
+  - Provides clear navigation back to the home page
+  - Improves user experience by handling errors gracefully
+  - Adds professionalism to the overall site architecture

 These changes enhance security by safeguarding sensitive data, improve scalability with a production-ready database, and provide comprehensive design documentation.
 The use of version control remains efficient with descriptive commits.